Agroha (town)

 Agroha is a town near Hisar city, Hisar district in Haryana state of northern India, between Hisar city and Fatehabad on NH 09.
 Ancient structures, pot-shards, coins and seals have been found in archaeological excavations at the Agroha Mound.

 History

+Early history

+Excavation at Agroha turned up numerous coins, mostly rectangular in shape, bearing the inscription "Agodaka Agācha Janapadasa".
+In a separate pottery vase in the same pit were four silver Indo-Greek coins, each of a different ruler (Antialcidas, Apollodotus [either I or II], Strato [either I, II, or III], and Amyntas Nicator), which helps date the whole hoard to approximately the 2nd century BCE.
+The inscriptions on the rectangular coins indicate that Agroha was known as Agodaka at around that time.
+(Note: Srivastava also spells the name Agrodaka, but the coins themselves invariably spell the name Agodaka.)

 Mughal era

-Agroha is listed in the Ain-i-Akbari as a pargana under Hisar sarkar, producing a revenue of 1,743,970 dams for the imperial treasury and supplying a force of 2000 infantry and 200 cavalry.
+Agroha is listed in the 16th century CE Ain-i-Akbari as a pargana under Hisar sarkar, producing a revenue of 1,743,970 dams for the imperial treasury and supplying a force of 2000 infantry and 200 cavalry.
 It appears with the note "Game of all kind abounds.
 Sport chiefly hawking."

 Demographics

 As of 2011 India census, Agroha had a population of 7722 in 1491 households.
 Males (4068) constitute 52.68% of the population and females (3654) 47.31%.
 Agroha has an average literacy (4522) rate of 58.55%, less than the national average of 74%: male literacy (2659) is 58.8%, and female literacy (1863) is 41.19%.
 In Agroha, 13.71% of the population is under 6 years of age (1059).